minihazel/AE-FreePouch/README.md

 # To-do list
 **Coming in future updates**:
-* Ability to change slot size (height and width) of any in-game container
+* Nothing planned, feel free to leave ideas!

 # Versions
 This acts both as a changelog and as a history.
 Only the latest version will be available for download.
 I do not provide support for older versions of my mod.